likalium/dots/README.md

   ### Useful infos

   > By default, there's a fifo output (for the Ncmpcpp visualizer), a pipewire output, and a pulseaudio output.
-Feel free to add or remove some of them.\n
+Feel free to add or remove some of them.<br>
   This config addionaly requires you to create the `~/.mpd` directory, and to create a file named `database` inside.
-You can choose other names, but in this case you'll must change the config options to these new locations/filenames.
+You can choose other names, but in this case you'll must change the config options to these new locations/filenames.<br>
   This suposes that your music folder is `~/Music`.
 Don't forget to change it needed.

   **Documentation:** [Mpd Archwiki](https://wiki.archlinux.org/title/Music_Player_Daemon) - [Mpd Archwiki tips](https://wiki.archlinux.org/title/Music_Player_Daemon/Tips_and_tricks) - [Mpd Archwiki troubleshooting](https://wiki.archlinux.org/title/Music_Player_Daemon/Troubleshooting) - [Ncmpcpp archwiki](https://wiki.archlinux.org/title/Ncmpcpp)